-To remove the magazine, push the magazine catch button towards the lower receiver from the right side (See Figure 7) or the magazine release lever from the left side on ambidextrous models (See Figure 8) until the magazine drops out of the magazine well.
+To remove the magazine, push the magazine catch button towards the lower receiver from the right side (See Figure 8) or push in on the ambi magazine release lever on the left side of the receiver (See Figure 9).
+Push either one of the releases until the magazine drops out of the magazine well.
 Avoid letting the magazine drop to the ground, this will prevent the possibility of damage to the magazine and minimize the possibility of magazine related malfunctions.

-LOAD AND FIRE WITH MAGAZINE
+LOAD AND FIRE

+WITH MAGAZINE